 Balloon Shades

 Depending on the fabric chosen, balloon shades are window coverings that work well in certain design themes such as Tuscan, French country, Hollywood glamour, cottage, or a traditional design style.
-Typically, balloon shades are made from sheer or silky fabrics that have strings, ribbons, or cords running through rings on the back of the shade.
+Typically, balloon materials are made from sheer or silky fabrics that have strings, ribbons, or cords running through rings on the back of the shade.

 When pulled open, the shade’s fabric drapes gracefully with its soft pleats and round curves, giving the window treatment a romantic, formal, and somewhat old-fashioned appearance.
-Balloon shades can also be lined with heavy material that blocks out all light.
+Balloon coverings can also be lined with heavy material that blocks out all light.

 When made in a heavier fabric, they are also great in bedrooms and bathroom windows or any room where a tapestry-style fabric matches their elegance.